Nospoko/algrtm-blog/blog/source/_posts/MIDI-velocity-transformer.md

       end: float
     }
 ```
-Pitch - Represented as a number between 0 and 127 (or 21 to 108 for piano keys, reflecting the standard 88-key keyboard).
+Pitch - represented as a number between 0 and 127 (or 21 to 108 for piano keys, reflecting the standard 88-key keyboard).

-Start - Indicates the moment a key is pressed, measured in seconds.
+Start - indicates the moment a key is pressed, measured in seconds.

-End - Marks the second when the key is released.
+End - marks the second when the key is released.

 Duration - calculated as the time elapsed between the key's press and release.